 What to see near Utah Beach?

-So what do you think about this day trio near Utah Beach?
+So what do you think about this day trip in La Manche department?
 Do you have any questions or would like to share any thoughts?

 Boujou (the Norman way to say XOXO)